nntrn/bookstand/docs/_annotations/a-generation-of-sociopaths.md

 modified: 2023-01-06T22:08:33Z
 tags: "political-science"
 slug: a-generation-of-sociopaths
+description: "Book annotations for A Generation of Sociopaths by Bruce Cannon Gibney"
 ---

 *  The difference between an American and any other kind of person is that an American lives in anticipation of the future because he knows it will be a great place.